 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("Topic 326").
 This ASU requires timelier recording of credit losses on loans and other financial instruments held.
 Instead of reserves based on a current probability analysis, Topic 326 requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 All organizations will now use forward-looking information to better inform their credit loss estimates.
 Topic 326 requires enhanced disclosures regarding significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 These disclosures include qualitative and quantitative requirements that provide information about the amounts recorded in the financial statements.
 In addition, Topic 326 amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
-In April 2019, the FASB issued ASU No. 2019-04, Codification Improvements to Topic 326 Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments, to introduce amendments which will affect the recognition and measurement of financial instruments, including derivatives and hedging.
-In May 2019, the FASB issued ASU No. 2019-05, Financial Instruments - Credit Losses (Topic 326); Targeted Transition Relief.
+In April 2019, the FASB issued ASU2019-04, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments, to introduce amendments that will affect the recognition and measurement of financial instruments, including derivatives and hedging.
+In May 2019, the FASB issued ASU 2019-05, Financial Instruments - Credit Losses (Topic 326); Targeted Transition Relief.
 The amendments in this ASU provide entities that have certain instruments within the scope of Subtopic 326-20 with an option to irrevocably elect the fair value option in Subtopic 825-10, applied on an instrument-by-instrument basis for eligible instruments upon adoption of Topic 326.
-This standard and related amendments are effective for the Company's fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-The Company will adopt the new standard in the first quarter of fiscal year 2023.
-The Company does not anticipate this new standard will have a material impact on its financial statements.
+This standard and related amendments are effective for the Company's fiscal years beginning after December 15, 2022, including interim periods within tho

 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes, which simplifies the accounting for income taxes by removing certain exceptions to the general principles for income taxes.
 This update is effective for the Company's annual periods beginning after December 15, 2020, including interim periods within those fiscal years.
 The Company will adopt the new standard in the first quarter of fiscal year 2021.
-The Company does not anticipate this update will have a material impact on its financial statements.
+The Company does not anticipate this update to have a material impact on its financial statements.

-In January 2020, the FASB issued ASU No. 2020-01, Investments-Equity Securities (Topic 321), Investments-Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815).
+In January 2020, the FASB issued ASU 2020-01, Investments-Equity Securities (Topic 321), Investments-Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815).
 The amendments in this ASU clarify the interaction between the accounting for investments in equity securities, investment in equity method and certain derivatives instruments.
 The ASU is expected to reduce diversity in practice and increase comparability of the accounting for these interactions.
 This ASU is effective for fiscal years beginning after December 15, 2021.
 The adoption of this ASU is not expected to have any impact on the Company's results of operations, cash flows or financial position.

 In March 2020, FASB issued ASU No. 2020-03, Codification Improvements to Financial Instruments.
-This ASU improves and clarifies various financial instruments topics, including the current expected credit losses standard issued in 2016 (ASU No. 2016-13).
+This ASU improves and clarifies various financial instruments topics, including the current expected credit losses standard issued in 2016 (ASU 2016-13).
 The ASU includes seven different issues that describe the areas of improvement and the related amendments to GAAP, intended to make the standards easier to understand and apply by eliminating inconsistencies and providing clarifications.
 The amendments have different effective dates.
-The Company is evaluating the effect of adopting this new accounting guidance, but does not expect adoption will have a material impact on its financial statements.
+The Company is evaluating the effect of adopting this new accounting guidance, but does not expect adoption will have a material impact on the Company's financial statements.